ethancpwoo/quadrupedal-sim/README.md

 Model-Free learning, using Policy Gradient for direct optimazation of walking the quadruped.
 Stochastic Policy to capture uncertainty of realistic walking.

+## Encountered Problem Log

-Problem encountered was the fact that most PGs are essentially Markov Chains which will end up having only 1 probabilistic action.
-This is the curse of dimensionality problem and one of the first problems I am running into.
+1) Problem encountered was the fact that most PGs are essentially Markov Chains which will end up having only 1 probabilistic action.
+Vanilla Policy Gradients and the REINFORCE algorithm are simple on-policy algorithms.
+Probabilities for each action is generated from the agent and the action with the highest probability is selected.
+This is insufficient for the robot as position values are required + deterministic action.

 Multiple approaches can be taken to get a 12-continous action space from the internet.
 DDPG and Hierachal Policy Gradients are popular approaches to solve this problem.
-[Starcraft 2]{https://arxiv.org/abs/1708.04782} agent uses A3C, which can also handle large action spaces and has an incredibly complex agent structure.
-Definietly going with DDPG structure, try to implement by may 4th to 5th.
+(Starcraft 2){https://arxiv.org/abs/1708.04782} agent uses A3C, which can also handle large action spaces and has an incredibly complex agent structure.

+2) Curse of dimensionality for this problem as well.
+Is a 12-continuous action space sufficient?

+# Resources:

 [reddit](https://www.reddit.com/r/MachineLearning/comments/9z8tok/d_reinforcement_learning_with_multiple/)